Minor in Classics

 Students must complete all prerequisites for any HIST or POLI course with a C- or better before taking the course (except as noted in the course description).

 Students must maintain a minimum cumulative GPA of 2.0 in all political science and history courses required for the minor.

-Students must complete each POLI course with a C- or higher for the course to meet a degree requirement in the Department of History and Political Science.
+Students must complete each HIST or POLI course with a C- or higher for the course to meet a degree requirement in the Department of History and Political Science.

 and Elementary Classical Greek II 1